gboeing/osmnx/README.md

 OSMnx allows users to save street networks to disk as .osm files, as shapefiles or geopackages to work with in GIS software, as GraphML files to work with in Gephi or NetworkX, and as SVG files to work with in Illustrator.
 It also allows you to save place boundary geometries, building footprints, or amenities/points of interest to disk as shapefiles or geojson/geopackages via geopandas.

 For examples of saving and loading networks to/from disk, see [this notebook](https://github.com/gboeing/osmnx-examples/blob/master/notebooks/05-save-load-networks.ipynb).

-## More info

-If you use OSMnx in your work, please cite the [journal article](https://geoffboeing.com/publications/osmnx-complex-street-networks/).

-For complete documentation and code examples, see the [docs](https://osmnx.readthedocs.io/) and the [examples repo](https://github.com/gboeing/osmnx-examples).

-For a more complete overview of [OSMnx, read this](https://geoffboeing.com/2016/11/osmnx-python-street-networks/).

-Examples of projects and blog posts [using OSMnx](https://geoffboeing.com/2018/03/osmnx-features-roundup/)